vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 This flow is not the flow of consciousness but of the vital energy.
 76. When the power of activity becomes predominant, the entire cre

 ation shines.forth in a twofold. way.
-First is the path of time (kālådhva), and second is the 'påth of space' (deśādhva).
+First is the path of time (kālādhva), and second is the 'pāth of space' (deśādhva).
 The path of time consists of three forms known as varṇa, mantra, and pada.
 The path of space has also three divisions, i.e., kalā, tattva, and

 bhuvana.
 77. Normally the movement of the vital air proceeds from the 'region of